linode/docs/docs/networking/vpn/set-up-a-streisand-gateway.md

 You now have a Linode with multiple VPNs and protocols fully configured for use; the next step is to connect to it.
 Streisand should automatically open the `streisand.html` file that was generated during the configuration process.
 If not, you can find the file in `streisand/generated-docs/streisand.html` and open it in any browser.

-1. Click on "Download Certificate" to download an SSL certificate so that you can connect to your new gateway securely.
+1. Click on "Download Certificate" to download an SSL certificate so that you can verify your secure connection to your new gateway.
 Follow the instructions for your system or device to mark the certificate as trusted.

 2. There are two possible ways to connect to your gateway, but for most users the easiest way will be through SSL.
 Scroll down to "Connecting to your Streisand Gateway" in `streisand.html` and copy the `https://` address into your web browser.
 Enter the provided username and password when prompted.

 3. You are now connected to your gateway.
 From here, you can choose from any of the eight configured connection options, then use the provided links to download an appropriate client.
 Each connection option has detailed instructions on how to connect your client devices.
 These instructions are personalized to your gateway, and so contain the exact IP addresses, passwords, and other information you will need.
 Where possible, links are provided to download pre-made configuration files to make the setup process even easier.
+This also makes it much easier to share connection information with family and friends, so that they can use your VPN as well.